Characters that appeared in Tite Kubo's Bleach

 - Explaining Your Power to the Enemy: The rare subversion.
 He only tells Starrk what he has no choice but to reveal.

-- Eye Scream: Gets shot in the right eye by one of the Stern Ritter when they invade the Soul Society.
+- Eye Scream: Gets shot in the right eye by Sternritter Robert Accutrone when the Vandenreich first invades the Soul Society.
+This doesn't illicit more than a "That's bad, huh?" reaction from him.

 - Good Is Not Soft: He's laid-back, lazy and Soul Society's biggest dandy.
 However, once he decides to fight, he believes that battle makes both sides evil, so he'll do what it takes to win—even if it means sacrificing honour and stabbing his opponents in the back.
 As Captain-Commander, he bullies the Central 46 into training Zaraki and knowingly sends Unohana to her death to complete that training.
 Even Yamamoto backed down when the Central 46 banned Zaraki from receiving formal training.